Dan0sz/host-analytics-locally/1.3/readme.txt

 Whenever you run an analysis of your website on *Google Pagespeed Insights* or *Pingdom*, it'll tell you to **leverage browser cache** when you're using Google Analytics.
 Because Google has set the cache expiry time to 2 hours.
 This plugin will get you a **higher score** on Pagespeed and Pingdom and make **your website load faster**, because the user's browser doesn't have to make a roundtrip to download the file from Google's external server.

 Just install the plugin, enter your Tracking-ID and the plugin adds the necessary Tracking Code for Google Analytics to the head of your theme, downloads and saves the analytics.js-file to your website's server and keeps it updated using a scheduled script in wp_cron().

-**NOTICE: ** At the moment the Bounce Rate option isn't working correctly.
-Using this option actually breaks the tracking.
-I'm very busy at the moment, so I haven't had time to fix it.
-However, I promise to have it fixed in a next release.

 == Installation ==